 Lilly Singh is a Canadian vlogger, author, actor, and YouTuber known on YouTube as “IISuperwomanII.”
 Her content often includes references to American and Punjabi culture, collaborations with actors like Justin Baldoni and Will Smith, as well as satirical takes on everyday life and people’s favorite complaints.
 Since her rise to fame, she was named one of Time’s 30 most influential people on the internet, voiced characters in “Ice Age: Collision Course,” and is set to appear in HBO’s “Fahrenheit 451,” and she now hosts “A Little Late,” the nighttime talk show in the slot after Seth Meyers on NBC.

-Rae (born Jo-Issa Rae Diop) is a writer, actor, producer, director, and web series creator.
-She first received attention for her series “The Mis-Adventures of Awkward Black Girl,” which she posted on YouTube.
-She has since received two Golden Globe nominations for her work on her HBO series, “Insecure,” and mostly uses her YouTube channel to promote her content creation company, Issa Rae Productions.
+Issa Rae is a writer, actor, producer, director, and web series creator.
+She first received attention for her YouTube series “The Mis-Adventures of Awkward Black Girl.”
+She has since received two Golden Globe nominations for her work on her HBO series “Insecure” and now mostly uses her YouTube channel to promote her content creation company, Issa Rae Productions.

-Bieber is a Canadian singer, actor, and songwriter.
-He may be the most well-known singer who started on YouTube.
+Justin Bieber may be the most well-known singer who started on YouTube.
 He was only 12 years old when he began posting his videos to the platform (with the help of his mom).
 Over time, his channel accumulated a large following, at which point he was noticed by a big record label that asked him to record a demo tape.
 The rest is history.

 You’ll notice that a lot of these YouTubers are described as having overlapping pursuits (ie. actor, writer, and producer, or, singer, songwriter, and producer), illustrating the different types of skills that YouTuber influencers bring to the table, and how one type of creative pursuit can help to broaden the scope of another.